Germanchrystan/advanced-c-pointers/04-Common Pointer Problems/README.md

 It is important to understand that there are two ways of making a copy of some data.
 - The first is to create a pointer to ta bit of existing data.
 That is called a **shallow copy**.
 There is one bit of data, but two pointers to it.
 - The second is to make a new copy of the data itself, and that is called a **deep copy**.

+Shallow copies are typically fairly fast because no real copying is done.
+We are just creating a new reference, a pointer whose value is the address of some existing bit of data.
+Deep copying is crearly slower because we have to get at the original data and copy it to a new memory location.

+Shallow copies are pretty fast and efficient.
+They don't mess around with the original data, and they don't have to make new copies of it, but they are inherently unsafe.
+If we make changes to one copy, those changes can affect the other copy.
+Deep copies are safer.

+So when we make a deep copy, we end up with two completely separate sets of data which might be contained.